Bruno Dupire: Local volatility

 Dupire is best known for showing how to derive a local volatility model consistent with a surface of option prices across strikes and maturities, establishing the so-called Dupire's approach to local volatility for modeling the volatility smile.
 The Dupire equation is a partial differential equation (PDE) that links the contemporaneous prices of European call options of all strikes and maturities to the instantaneous volatility of the price process, assumed to be a function of price and time only.

+Functional Itô Calculus

+Dupire has developed a calculus for path dependency, the Functional Itô Calculus, which extends the Itô Calculus to functions of the current path of the process, not only of its current value.
+It is a differential Calculus, with novel functional derivatives with respect to space and time, that models causal relationships that are deployed through time. (“Functional Itô Calculus”, 2009, SSRN).
+It allows to extend many classical results to the non-Markov case.

 Awards

 Dupire is the recipient of the Risk magazine "Lifetime Achievement Award" for 2008, and has been voted in 2006 as the most important derivatives practitioner of the previous five years in the ICBI Global Derivatives industry survey.
 He has also been included in Dec' 02 in the Risk magazine "Hall of Fame" of the 50 most influential people in the history of financial derivatives.
 In 2006, he was awarded the Cutting Edge research award by Wilmott Magazine.

+Dupire is the recipient of the prestigious Financial Engineer of the Year (FEOY) award by IAQF for 2025.